batocera-linux/batocera.linux/batocera-Changelog.md

 The Xenia Canary introduces GamerTags (user profiles).
 - On first run or game launch you may be prompted to create a Profle.
 - This will sometimes migrate your saves for you.
-- If not you can manually copy your saves from your /userdata/saves/xbox360 folder to the new profile folder which is creted there.
+- If not you can manually copy your saves from your /userdata/saves/xbox360 folder to the new profile folder which is created there.
 Note: The older Xenia version does not have this feature, therefore if you may need to transfer game saves back as necessary.

-We have migrated to a more modern WINE runnder, using WINE-TKG.
+We have migrated to a more modern WINE runner, using WINE-TKG.
 - WINE-TKG v9.21 takes advantage of all the benefits from WINE v9.x releases for compatibility.
 ### Hardware
 - Add initial Blamcon light gun support